Redefining Technology

 Assess how well your AI initiatives align with your business goals

-How well is your AI strategy addressing grid resilience challenges?
+How well is your AI strategy addressing grid resilience and cybersecurity challenges?

 1/6